pascomnet/documentation/site/content/howto/faq_dataprotection/_index.en.md

 ### How can I view the current status of pascom provided services?

 The current live status can be viewed on [status.pascom.net](https://status.pascom.net/).
 The option of subscribing to the status page is also available on this page.
 This will automatically inform you of any downtime and upcoming planned maintenance work.

+### Is the security of pascom.cloud checked regularly?

+The security of pascom.cloud is regularly checked by external service providers for security and resilience against DDoS attacks.
+This also applies to all on-site and client products.
+The scope of the tests includes code reviews and pentration tests.